STELLA-Landsat/STELLA/README.md

 The <strong>STELLA-AQ</strong>, once assembled, combines carbon dioxide (CO2) and particulate matter (PM) monitoring capabilities in a user-friendly device.

-Landsat satellite data has been instrumental in estimating air quality, particularly in measuring particulate matter (PM) concentrations like PM10 and PM2.5 across various urban areas globally.
-Studies spanning locations from Delhi, India, to Dhaka, Bangladesh, and Chinese cities have demonstrated the effectiveness of Landsat 8 and even older Landsat iterations like Landsat 5 in estimating these pollutants.
-These investigations have involved diverse methodologies, including empirical modeling based on multispectral data, comparisons with ground-based measurements using Aerosol Robotic Network (AERONET) data, and exploring spectral sensitivity for accurate PM estimation.
-The findings consistently underscore Landsat’s capability to predict and map PM concentrations, showcasing its versatility in aiding environmental studies, urban planning, and policy-making regarding air quality management and pollution control measures.

 STELLA brings the foundational, space-based measurements of Landsat down to Earth.

 Find freely available build plans, instructions, and activities on the <a href="https://landsat.gsfc.nasa.gov/stella/">website</a>.